thyrlian/AndroidSDK/README.md

   # Put your `id_rsa.pub` under `android-sdk/accredited_keys` directory (as many as you want)

   # Build an image, then an `authorized_keys` file will be composed automatically, based on the keys from `android-sdk/accredited_keys` directory
-  docker build --build-arg PLATFORM=<platform_name> -t android-sdk android-sdk
+  docker build -t android-sdk android-sdk

   # Run a container
   docker run -d -p 2222:22 -v $(pwd)/sdk:/opt/android-sdk:ro android-sdk